Cliffs and coves

 At the very place where the Shannon River opens into the Atlantic Ocean is Europe's largest group of bottlenose dolphins.
 A beautiful sight!
 Take a boat trip with Dolphinwatch at Carrigaholt, and see these wonderful creatures (and perhaps a few grey seals) in their natural habitat.
 Back on land, you might catch a glimpse of a herd of wild goats or even nesting seabirds.

-If you're driving, the Killimer-Tarbert car ferry not only cuts down traveling time, it straddles the counties of Clare and Kerry, taking in some terrific scenery all the way!
+If you're driving, the Killimer-Tarbert car ferry not only cuts down travelling time, it straddles the counties of Clare and Kerry, taking in some terrific scenery all the way!

 Aviation history and an Irish coffee